 In fact, many West Virginia colleges and universities use the FAFSA to help determine what financial aid to award students.
 Essentially, you can go a long way by filling out just one form.

 How much financial aid you receive depends, in large part, on your family’s financial situation and expected family contribution (EFC).
 After you fill out the FAFSA, the government will let you know how much you’re eligible to receive in grants, as well as whether you qualify for federal work-study.

 You’ll also see your EFC, an amount that, truthfully, might not be practical for you and your family.
 You can use that number as a starting point in figuring out your college funding gap.

 This might be possible through outside scholarships, as well as with the help of federal student loans.
-If there’s still a funding gap, you should figure out the best private student loans that you are eligible for that can help you pay for school.
+If there’s still a funding gap, you should look into the best private student loans that can help you pay for school.

 State-Based Student Loans in West Virginia